SDPO: Segment-Level Direct Preference Optimization for Social Agents: Experiments

 \subsection{Analysis}

-{\bf Necessity of Multi-turn Alignment}\quad After DPO adjusts the first-turn output probabilities for positive and negative segments, will the probabilities of positive segments increase and those of negative segments decrease in subsequent turns?
-To explore this, we plot the probability differences between positive and negative segments for DPO and SDPO during training, as shown in Figure \ref{fg: necessity} (only SDPO can be directly compared with DPO; therefore, ETO and DMPO are not mentioned here.).
-The DPO-turn trajectory is nearly parallel to the DPO trajectory, indicating that DPO has almost no influence on the probability differences of subsequent turns.
-In contrast, the SDPO trajectory rises more steeply.
-These results demonstrate the necessity of explicitly modifying the probability distribution across turns within the entire segment, providing an explanation for the superiority of multi-turn alignment over DPO.

 {\bf Variation in Model Output Length}\quad We present the output length of various agents during their interactions with GPT-4o in Figure \ref{fg: length}.
-Compared to the BC agent, all alignment methods increase the output length of the models.
-This phenomenon is commonly observed when DPO is applied to AI chatbots.
-However, unlike the users' potential bias toward longer responses, which might be misleading, effective social strategies in social scenarios often require more tokens for communication.
+Compared to the BC agent, all alignment methods increase the output length of agents.
+This phenomenon is commonly observed when DPO is applied to AI chatbots \cite{meng2024simpo}.
+However, unlike the users' potential bias toward longer responses, which might be misleading, effective social strategies often require more tokens for communication.
 Thus, the increase in output length is reasonable.
-Furthermore, we experiment with terminating the dialogue when the SDPO-tuned agent reaches 8 interaction turns.
-This approach achieves better performance using fewer tokens than LLama-3.1-8B, demonstrating that the SDPO-tuned agent utilizes tokens more efficiently.
+Furthermore, we experiment with terminating the dialogue when the SDPO-tuned agent reaches 10 interaction turns, in order to compare performance under similar token counts.
+SDPO still outperforms other multi-turn methods, demonstrating that the SDPO-tuned agent utilizes words more efficiently.

 {\bf Efficiency of Positive Sample Utilization}\quad The quality of positive sessions sampled at the session level and segment level is illustrated in Figure \ref{fg: sample}.
 When the sampling count is consistent, session-level positives outperform segment-level ones in both goal and relationship.
 Sampling from scratch provides a larger sampling space compared to using partial interaction history, increasing the likelihood of generating high-quality sessions.
-However, some high-scoring sessions result from behavioral changes by the other agent, which prevents the model from learning correct behavioral patterns.
-In SDPO, the interaction history prior to erroneous turns introduces constraints to the action space of the interlocutor, effectively reducing such occurrences.
-Consequently, SDPO makes better use of positive samples and achieves superior performance compared to ETO and DMPO.
+However, session-level DPOs, despite using higher-quality data, underperforms SDPO.
+This indicates that SDPO can more efficiently utilize positive samples due to the finer granularity of segment-level and the theoretically robust loss formulation.

+We also analyze the impact of DPO and SDPO on the probability differences between positive and negative samples, as detailed in Appendix \ref{sec: proba}.